 Pioneer Pledge guarantees that the cost of undergraduate, on-campus tuition, and fees will be covered for new freshmen attending the Platteville campus who are Pell-eligible.

 - Be a new freshmen admitted to UW-Platteville by May 1

 - Submit the FAFSA and be considered Pell eligible

-- Enroll as a full-time student the fall semester
+- Enroll as a full-time student taking classes at the Platteville campus for the fall semester

 No Application Necessary

 Simply complete the admission application, be admitted to UW-Platteville (Platteville campus), and complete a FAFSA at www.fafsa.ed.gov to establish eligibility.
 Have specific questions about the program?
 Take a look at our Pioneer Pledge FAQs.

 * Minnesota residents must also submit the Minnesota-Wisconsin Reciprocity form to establish eligibility.

 The amount of funds awarded is determined in part by your Expected Family Contribution (EFC), a measure of your family’s overall financial strength determined by the federal Department of Education through the FAFSA.
 The EFC is used to determine your eligibility for the Federal Pell Grant and your overall ‘need’ for other types of aid.
 The EFC is not the amount your family will have to pay for college.